 A place to live

 Plants and animals at the beach, like living things everywhere, need shelter to survive.
-A range of environmental factors make life at the beach challenging: wave action, tide, drying effects of the Sun, wind, particles of salt, periodic covering and uncovering by water and changing salinity levels, not to mention predators.
+A range of environmental factors make life at the beach challenging: wave action, tide, drying effects of the Sun, wind, particles of salt, periodic covering and uncovering by water and changing salinity11 levels, not to mention predators.

-Their shelter is a combination of their physical surroundings and the protective mechanisms they have developed that suit these conditions.
+Their shelter is a combination of their physical surroundings and the protective mechanisms they have developed that suit these conditions12.
 Their shelter must be located near their food, so each type of living thing tends to live in a defined habitat in a specific zone on the beach.

 Related articles